unboxed/unboxed.co/source/news/2016-02-09-event-digitalising-local-government-services.md

 ![Martyn Evans](http://i1291.photobucket.com/albums/b548/grammccram/Screen%20Shot%202016-02-01%20at%2014.05.33_zpskhtel88p.png)

-As Head of Product, Martyn has worked on a number of public sector transformation projects, including the current Buckinghamshire County Council service digitalisation project (see more about it [here](https://unboxed.co/blog/learning-in-local-government-through-discovery/)).<br/>
+As Head of Product, Martyn has worked on a number of public sector transformation projects, including the current Buckinghamshire County Council service digitisation project (see more about it [here](https://unboxed.co/blog/learning-in-local-government-through-discovery/)).<br/>
 <br/>

 **[Leon Odey-Knight](https://twitter.com/leonintheblind), Creative Lead, Unboxed**